Benjamin-F/LandingGear/README.md

 # The Landing Gears Sytem

-Please note that our jar file needs jdk1.8 to work correctly.
+Please note that our jar file needs jdk1.8 to execute properly.

 ### I. Wich project life cycle ?